 A PRO program collects patient-reported outcome measures from our surgical patients using validated survey measures.
 Patient-reported outcomes are trendy in orthopedics because of the CMS program CJR, but other service lines are starting to collect PROs too.

 Step 2.
 Say how your organization would use and benefit from PROs

-- We would use PROs to benchmark surgeon, clinic and administrative performance, identify best practices and surgeons and processes that could be improved.
+- We would use PROs to benchmark surgeon, clinic, and administrative performance, and identify best practices, surgeons, and processes that could be improved.